Te mamae korokoro Sore throat

 Rheumatic fever (internal link)

-Māori and Pacific tamariki are much more likely to get rheumatic fever.
-All Māori and Pacific tamariki and young people age 4 to 9 should get their sore throat checked within 1 to 2 days.
+Māori and Pacific tamariki and young people are much more likely to get rheumatic fever.
+All Māori and Pacific tamariki and young people aged 4 to 19 years should get their sore throat checked within 1 to 2 days.

 Symptoms of sore throat